CavemanMC/frogger/readme.md

 Extra vehicle - White truck (Made the white trucks longer and slow speed).

 Audio Sounds - game start, hopping, car hit, and landing in water.
+Url to github with files is https://github.com/CavemanMC/frogger/.

 Scoring - 100 whenever frog jumps forward a lane.
 Did not make it only once per lane.

 First person- press space bar to go to first person.
 Hitting space again with return to top down view.